DaraVaram/MLR503-Final/README.md

 - Solutions to midterm (both original and makeup midterm)
 - A compilation of functions in a singular utils.py for reference during the final

-The content that is covered in the final is comprehensive, as follows:

-- Data pre-processing and preparation
-- Uninvariate linear regression
-- Multivariate linear regression
-- Decision trees
-- Anomaly detection
-- SVMs
-- eXplainable AI
-- Unsupervised learning (PCA, tSNE, feature selection and dimensionality reduction)

 ## Data Science Challenges
 - [Challenge 1]() \[Pending :x:\]
 - [Challenge 2]() \[Pending :x:\]